Menu

 • a family member has passed away

-• a family member is critically ill
+• you are supporting your child or a family member who is critically ill

 • your child dies or is missing because of a crime-related incident

-• you are an organ donor
+• you are donating an organ

 • you are a new Canadian and you are attending your citizenship ceremony